 Given the varied responses to racetams in general, I’m not surprised to see this discrepancy in results.
 Having said that, I have personal belief in aniracetam for its additional advantage as an axiolytic (look at that alliteration), a bio-benefit that may further support general sleep as well as emotional dream states.
 More on Racetams.

 Citicoline or Alpha GPC

 There’s no acetylcholine without choline.
-And Citicoline & (to an even greater degree) Alpha GPC have the choline, making them not only great lucid dream compounds but high-value nootropics to anyone who’s a fan of better memory & brainpower.
+And Citicoline and (to an even greater degree) Alpha GPC have the choline, making them not only great lucid dream compounds but high-value nootropics to anyone who’s a fan of better memory and brainpower.